 Have you ever tried to knitting a project that required a discontinued yarn or a yarn that was totally out of your price range?
 It’s heartbreaking to want to recreate the exact project, only to have your dreams crushed when you can’t find the right yarn.
 But don’t worry!
 It’s just a matter of knowing how to substitute yarn.

-With the right knowledge, you can find another yarn that’s just as lovely as the one your pattern’s designer used.
+You can find yarn as lovely as the one your pattern’s designer used.

 Cascade Cherb Aran Yarn